 25 Years On

-I re-read the short story recently, and I'm still proud of it.
-The protagonists in the four vignettes remain unsympathetic characters, as they would be portrayed in news items.
-But in my humble opinion, I have imagined and conveyed through my writing insight into their side of the story.
-And the fifth part of the piece resolves the stories as I had planned.
-As well as paying homage to Collins' song.
+In November 2019, I re-read the yellowed printout of the short story and still felt proud of it.
+The protagonists in the four vignettes remained unsympathetic, as they would have been portrayed on the news in 1994.
+And the fifth piece linked and resolved the story as I had planned, as well as paying homage to Collins' song.

-In October 2019, Phil Collins completed the last leg of his three-year, worldwide Not Dead Yet Tour, twenty-five years after releasing Both Sides of the Story.
-I should have gone to the Sydney concert, to say thanks to Collins for the inspiration to write my short story.
+In October 2019, Phil Collins completed the last leg of a three-year, worldwide Not Dead Yet Tour, twenty-five years after releasing the Both Sides album and song.
+I regret not going to his Sydney concert as a way of saying thanks for the inspiration to write my short story.